Vaskozl/e3-iot/README.md

 # SmartBox

+This GitHub repository contains all the code for the implementation of the EE3 SmartBox project.
+The Box was demonstrated on 25/02/2018, developed by group VKPD.
+The embedded software was written in MicroPython, for the NodeMCU board.

+Embedded code: main.py, net.py and VCNL4010.py
+main.py: implements the controlling logic of the system as a whole net.py: contains relevant MQTT and wireless functionalities
+VCNL4010: contains the class for interfacing with the VCNL4010 infrared proximity sensor The rest of the repository contains:
+Makefile: a script created by us to make it easy to upload the embedded files to the NodeMCU board webenv and Frontend folders: contain all the necessary files for the marketing and login website.

 [Check out our webpage!](http://skozl.com:17318)

+# Product

 SmartBox is the modern way to get your old-fashioned paper mail.
 Never miss your important letters again!
 Smartbox will let you know immediately when there is new mail!